Simple Savings Sunday – The Impulse Purchase Savings Plan

 When you make an impulse purchases, you then will transfer that amount into your savings account.
 You can do the transfer at the end of the day if it makes it easier.
 Depending on your bank account, you might have to do the transfers at the end of the week.
 There are some banks that don’t allow too many transfers.
 This all depends on where your checking and savings accounts are.
 I have a few checking and savings accounts.
 There are at different banks.
 If I were to do transfers for every impulse purchase, then I would be charged a fee.
 I don’t pay bank fees, so that is not cool with me.
 This is where I would just add up all of my impulse purchases every week and then make the transfer.

-Recommended: I have and use a savings account with American Express.
+Recommended: I have and use a savings account with Capital One 360.
 You can easily sign up and you get a competitive interest rate.

 The impulse purchase savings plan is perfect for those that make a lot of impulse purchases.
 Using this method to save money will show you how much money you are really spending on impulse purchases.
 So, not only will you get an insight into how much you are spending, but it will also get you to save.
 Saving money is an important part of managing our finances, but many people don’t do it.
 It is time to start saving and take back control of our spending habits.